After being based in Cuba for over two years, I want to share with you the best things to do Varadero.

 11. Parque Central (And Parque De Los 8000 Taquillas)

-Here you find a number of shops, as well as the Varadero edition of the famous and popular Coppelia ice cream parlor on the second floor.
+Today you find a number of shops, as well as the Varadero edition of the famous and popular Coppelia ice cream parlor here on the second floor.

-This amazing tour’s first stop is the Peninsula Zapata National Park, and on the way, you will notice the beautiful contrasts between the Cuban countryside and coastline!
+This full-day river tour’s first stop is the Peninsula Zapata National Park, and on the way, you will notice the beautiful contrasts between the Cuban countryside and coastline!

 You will enjoy a fascinating visit to a crocodile farm before you continue to the coast, where you board a speedboat for a riveting rush of adrenaline!